 - You can register to vote online if you have a Vermont driver license, US passport, a recent utility bill or bank statement or other government document.
 If you are registering to vote for the first time, you will need to upload a photo of your ID document.

 - Visit the Vermont online voter registration tool.

 - Fill out all the required fields.

 - You will be registered to vote as soon as you finish the workflow.

 - You should receive your voter registration card in the mail within 2-3 weeks.
 If not, you might want to follow up with your local election office.

-- The deadline to register to vote online is Election Day.
+- The deadline to register to vote online is 4 days before Election Day.